Rogers, Patrick, Westbrook & Brickman

 Our attorneys focus on new and evolving areas of the law.
 The firm has put in place an advanced technological infrastructure that provides comprehensive data analysis and management.
 State-of-the-art presentation software provides jurors with the very best opportunity to understand our clients’ cases.

 We know that holding big business accountable takes a willingness to relentlessly fight for the rights of those who have been wronged.
 When RPWB takes a case, the firm and all of its resources are committed to fighting for that client.
 Our contract of representation is our promise to put in the work necessary to bring every case to its best possible conclusion.

-Richardson, Patrick, Westbrook & Brickman is a law firm with extensive experience representing plaintiffs across a diverse array of practice areas, including product liability, consumer protection and personal injury.
+Rogers, Patrick, Westbrook & Brickman is a law firm with extensive experience representing plaintiffs across a diverse array of practice areas, including product liability, consumer protection and personal injury.
 We are frequently selected to hold leadership positions in consumer class actions and MDLs.
-Our attorneys are licensed to practice in 14 states and territories (CA, DC, FL, GA, IL, KS, MD, MI, MO, SC, WV, TX, US-VI and WI) as well as many federal courts throughout the country.
+Our attorneys are licensed to practice in 12 states and territories (CA, DC, FL, IL, KS, MI, MO, SC, WV, TX, US-VI and WI) as well as many federal courts throughout the country.
 With a network of co-counsel partners, we have the knowledge, skill and resources to investigate and litigate throughout the United States.

 While we take pride in our work to help large groups of people, We have always remained committed to helping individual clients by litigating catastrophic personal injury cases, truck accidents, railroad accidents, construction defects, medical malpractice, occupational lung disease and mesothelioma claims.